College Prep for Environmental Engineering

 Tools and Technologies

-Environmental engineering involves the use of wide range of tools and equipments.
-Students must focus and learn about those scientific and laboratory equipments and advanced technologies.
+Environmental engineering involves the use of wide range of tools and equipment.
+Students must focus and learn about those scientific and laboratory equipment and advanced technologies.
 Likewise, they should know how to use computers as computers play a vital role in environmental engineering.
 It is used to process and analyze data and produce reports.

 Transcripts that include the courses undertaken at the undergrad level, and grades or scores along with the application for initial departmental review are required.
 You can also attach a brief, one-page note describing any inconsistencies in your transcripts such as bad semester or medical problems.

 Course work to be studied at the undergrad level